-What Do Billing, Cost, and Rate Clerks Do?
+What You Need to Know About Billing, Cost, and Rate Clerk

 - Estimate market value of products or services.